Healing Strategies:

 Even though the sentinel lymph node biopsy is a more limited procedure than a full

-your surgeon permission to remove other nodes if the sentinel node is cancerous.
-The
+grant your surgeon permission to remove other nodes if the sentinel node is

-complication rate for sentinel node biopsy, including reactions to the radioactive dye,
+cancerous.
+The complication rate for sentinel node biopsy, including reactions to the

-must also be considered.
-See MEDICAL ARTICLES' SURGERY if you are considering
+radioactive dye, must also be considered.
+See additional articles if you are

 The decision to give permission to dissect the lymph nodes is a major one.
 Ask your